kaplayjs/kaplay-site/src/content/guides/advanced/shaders.md

 ## Vertex shader

 A vertex shader can manipulate data on vertex level.
-Usually a vertex shader can change any of the vertex's properties, but for kaboom only the position can be altered.
+Usually a vertex shader can change any of the vertex's properties, but for KAPLAY only the position can be altered.
 In most instances the mesh will be a four point quad, thus the shader is called 4 times, once for each point in the quad.
 A default vertex shader would look like this.
 The function is passed the position, uv coordinate and color of the vertex and needs to return the updated position.

 ```